KrastanD/hitomezashi/README.md

   * Random

 * Background color
-  * User chosen (potentially color wheel)
+  * User chosen

 * URL params to configure page and vice versa

+* Color picker for color inputs

 Future:
-* Repeat/don't repeat sequence
 * Save canvas as an image
+* Add share button
 * Show how user entered data maps to sequence